 Deferred tax assets and liabilities are recognized for temporary differences between the financial reporting and tax bases of the firm's assets and liabilities.
 These temporary differences result in taxable or deductible amounts in future years and are measured using the tax rates and laws that will be in effect when such differences are expected to reverse.
 Valuation allowances are established to reduce deferred tax assets to the amount that more likely than not will be realized.
-As a partnership, the firm is primarily subject to unincorporated business taxes on income earned, or losses incurred, by conducting business in New York City and taxes in foreign jurisdictions on certain of its operations.
-Certain non-U.S. subsidiaries are subject to various foreign income taxes, which are included in the firm's provision for taxes.
-No additional income tax provision is required on the earnings of the firm as it is a partnership, and therefore the remaining tax effects of its activities accrue directly to its partners.
+Effective November 29, 2003, GS & Co. elected to be taxed as a corporation for U.S. federal income tax purposes.
+As a corporation for tax purposes, GS & Co. is subject to U.S. federal and various state and local income taxes on its earnings.
+The firm also continues to be subject to taxes in foreign jurisdictions on certain of its operations.
+Upon its election to be taxed as a corporation, GS & Co. established net deferred tax assets that represent future deductions the benefit of which had previously accrued directly to the partners.
+This resulted in partner's capital being increased as of May 2004 by \$760 million.
 The firm's tax assets and liabilities are presented as a component of "Other assets" and "Other liabilities and accrued expenses," respectively, in the consolidated statement of financial condition.